How to Add Images to PDF in VB .NET

 3. Create PDF Documents from Images

-IronPDF makes it easy for us to create PDFs from images.
+IronPDF makes it easy to create PDFs from images.

 Dim pdfdoc = ImageToPdfConverter.ImageToPdf("test.png").SaveAs("Resultimage.pdf")